Package 'mwana'

 df

-A data set object of class data.frame to wrangle data from.
+A data.frame object to wrangle data from.

 sex

 A numeric or character vector of child's sex.
 Code values should only be 1 or "m" for males and 2 or "f" for females.
-Make sure sex values are coded in either of the aforementioned before calling the function.
-If input codes are different than expected, the function will stop execution and return an error message with the type of mismatch.

 muac